Peace and quiet among vineyards and olive trees, this is the paradise of the Tuscan countryside

 BUGGIANO (PT) – hillside village

 It is one of the oldest municipalities in the Valdinievole.
-The origin of the village is depicted in the municipal coat of arms with two “ox” that brings the legend of the origin of the town.
+The origin of the village is depicted in the municipal coat of arms with two “ going ox ” that brings the legend of the origin of the town.
 Known for the cattle market and the breeding of silkworms, Buggiano today is a bustling town that centers its svuluppo in industrial production.

 MONTECATINI TERME (PT) – medieval village and spa town